 Dress up your veggies!
-My roasted parmesan broccoli with sun-dried tomatoes, garlic and chillies is hugely popular with the big and the little alike!
+My roasted Parmesan broccoli with sun-dried tomatoes, garlic and a touch of chillies is hugely popular with the big and the little alike!

-I’ve been asking many of you what you would like to see on Vikalinka next and, to my surprise and delight, vegetables dishes came on top.
-You ask you get!
-That is how it works here, so next time when you want something, don’t be shy!!
+I’ve been asking many of you what you would like to see on Vikalinka next and, to my surprise and delight, vegetable dishes came on top.

-The recipe for this roasted parmesan broccoli with sun-dried tomatoes, garlic and chillies along with a jar of homemade sun-dried tomatoes was given to me by an older Sicilian woman on one of our trips to Italy.
+This broccoli recipe along with a jar of homemade sun-dried tomatoes was given to me by an older Sicilian woman on one of our trips to Italy.
 She was a friend of a friend and very generous.

-We were at a dinner together and I kept raving about those sun-dried tomatoes that were ten times more red than the ones in the picture above, so before I left she pressed a jar of the remaining tomatoes in my hands and quickly told me how she liked to eat them.
+We were at a dinner together and I kept bringing up sun-dried tomatoes on the table, that were ten times redder than the ones in the picture above.

 I had to try it out at home since no actual measurements were given because that is not how old Sicilian women cook!
 So what I am sharing today is my interpretation of the recipe.

-One main thing that I changed is I roasted broccoli instead of boiling it.
+One main thing that I changed in her recipe is I roasted broccoli instead of boiling it.
 I feel like roasting added another layer of flavour to this already incredibly complex dish.

 There are THREE cloves of garlic in the recipe but because they are sliced and not minced, the flavour is much more mild!
 And because it is the recipe given to me by a Sicilian, there are chillies involved.
 I’ve started with half a teaspoon of dried chilli flakes but feel free adjust it to your own taste.